Wednesday 16:10

 KARL: A Case Study in XAI for Public Transportation

-The KARL (KI in Arbeit und Lernen in der Region Karlsruhe) project is an exemplary initiative showcasing how XAI can address ethical challenges in AI-driven transportation.
-In this project, XAI is integrated into the tram system of Karlsruhe to:
+The KARL (KI in Arbeit und Lernen in der Region Karlsruhe) project is an exemplary initiative showcasing how XAI can address ethical challenges in AI-suported public transportation.

 Technical Implementation